-From services in the great cathedrals which our medieval forebears built to car rallies and family fun days up and down the country, 2017 is an eventful year.
+From services in the great cathedrals, which were built by our medieval forebears, to car rallies and family fun days up and down the country, 2017 was an eventful year.
 The highlight was a celebration of Freemasonry at the Royal Albert Hall on 31st October attended by 4,500 members, including representatives from over 130 sovereign Grand Lodges, and live-streamed to wider audiences around the world.

-2017 is a year to look forward as well as back.
-We have opened our doors to a film crew to make a five part documentary 'Inside the Freemasons' which was aired on Sky1 and featured the daily lives of members and why Freemasonry matters to them.
-Watch it on Sky 1 , 8pm Monday 17th April.
+2017 was a year to look forward as well as back.
+We opened our doors to a film crew, who made a five part documentary 'Inside the Freemasons' which was aired on Sky1 and featured the daily lives of members and why Freemasonry mattered to them.

 Join us on our journey through the next 300 years.